bwestergard/machineryquestion/_posts/2019-08-28-peoples-republic.md

     14-15) and to participate in that debate themselves (Page 16).

 [^2]: John O'Neill's "The Market: Ethics, Knowledge, and Politics"
-    (1998) is an excellent summary of these arguments, but is likely a slog for all but the most motivated readers.
+    (1998) is an excellent summary of these arguments, but was written for a specialist audience.

 [^3]: Page 4